maykinmedia/django-common/docs/apis.rst

 * ``maykin_common/api/includes/footer.html``, use it to extend your ``includes/footer.html`` from

+If your project has multiple API components, there is a third template you should extend to create the page for each component.

+* ``maykin_common/api/index_component.html``, use it in ``api_component.html`` for your API component page.

 You'll need to make some modifications to the root ``urls.py`` and ``master.html`` to wire up everything automatically.